algochoi/simple-nft-tutorial/README.md

 ![env file screenshot](img/env-file.png)

 ## Upload your beautiful image using NFT.storage
-There are many ways of uploading your image, but we will use [NFT.storage](https://nft.storage/), which will store your image in decentralized IPFS.
+There are many ways of uploading your data or image, but we will use [NFT.storage](https://nft.storage/), which will store your image in decentralized IPFS.
 This way, the should be able to live for a long time in public storage [^2].
 Sign up for a free account, click on `Files`, and upload your beautiful image!
 ![nft storage screenshot](img/nftstorage.png)

 Copy the CID from the site and note it down somewhere as we will use it in the next step!

 ## Customize your coin!
-Open `create_nft.py` with your favorite editor, navigate to the top where it says `# Configurable parameters`, and customize your asset by changing the `TOTAL_SUPPLY` (1 means NFT, more than 1 is a custom token), `YOUR_UNIT_NAME`, `YOUR_ASSET_NAME`, and `YOUR_CID` [^3].
+Open `create_nft.py` with your favorite editor, navigate to the top where it says `# Configurable parameters`, and customize your asset by changing the `TOTAL_SUPPLY` (1 means it is a NFT, more than 1 is a custom token/coin/asset), `YOUR_UNIT_NAME`, `YOUR_ASSET_NAME`, and `YOUR_CID` [^3].
 When you're done, save your editor and run `python3 create_nft.py`.
 It should take 5~10 seconds to confirm and finalize your transaction on the blockchain [^4].

 When the transaction goes through, the Python script should output a link to your new asset! e.g. `Go to Algoexplorer to look at your beautiful asset: https://testnet.algoexplorer.io/asset/your-asset-here`